Elon Musk (Isaacson book): Criticism by Vivian Wilson

 In an interview with NBC News, Vivian Wilson, Musk's estranged oldest child, criticized the book as inaccurate and unfair to her, describing her as a "radical Marxist", which she refutes, and referring to her as "Jenna".
 Isaacson sourced his claim from Christiana Musk, the wife of Elon's brother Kimbal Musk, but never contacted Vivian before printing the claims.
-Isaacson claims to have reached out to her through family members.
+Isaacson said he had reached out to her through family members.

 In a series of posts on Threads in August, Wilson said that Isaacson never reached out to her, and described the book as "genuinely defamatory", saying that it deliberately avoided including any testimony by her; in favor of trivializing her trans identity and misconstruing her reasons for separation to make her appear as being "naive", "stupid", and "an irredeemable human being" in order to frame her existence as "a villain-origin backstory" for her father's rightwards political shift.

 Teen Vogue later described its portrayal of Wilson as "an angry, rebellious child, blinded by radical anticapitalist ideology and hurting her father with her rash decisions", and when questioned about it, Wilson stated that "He had an agenda when writing his book, which was to make Elon look good, or look more complex than he is.
 In order to do that, he needed to villainize the trans teenager and make it seem like there were two reasonable sides to the story".